 We have recently completed an audit where we have checked every single executable file that we get from vendors to ensure they haven’t been tampered with.
 Some of them were already signed by the vendor so we know they are OK.
 Others we have tracked back to their source and compared to ensure they haven’t been altered.
 We keep all binary files in our source control solution (something not all companies do) so we can audit and see if any of them ever change.
 For the 3rd party executable files that were not already signed, we have done a one-time signing of them now that we have audited them and found them matching the originals.

 Our executable files are those that we compile from our source code.
 There are a very few that are not compiled at the time of each build – those were signed the last time they were built, and then not touched again.
 For the files that are compiled each time, the .EXE and .SYS files have been signed for a number of years.
 Starting now, we are also signing all DLLs that we compile.

-Now that all 3rd party executables are signed (either originally by the 3rd party or one-time by us), and all of our executables will be signed at build time, our build system will verify all executables are properly signed as part of the normal build process.
+Now that all 3rd party executables are signed (either originally by the 3rd party or one-time by us), and all of our executables are signed at build time, our build system verifies all executables are properly signed as part of the normal build process.